catdefender22/Data_Analysis_Project_Ecommerce/README.md

 ## 🗄️ Database

 To manage and explore the dataset effectively, a **relational SQL database** has been created.
-PostgreSQL is used to store and query the data.
+T-SQL is used to store and query the data.
 The schema has been designed to reflect the natural relationships between orders, customers, sellers, and products.

 Key relationships include: